ASTR 312 Study Guide

 • Why was determination of the distance to the Sun so important?
 How was it done?

-• Today we laser-range the distance to the Moon, but the Greeks did it 2000 years ago.
-How?
+• Today we laser-range the distance to the Moon but how did ancient Greeks do it?

 • Why were Uranus, Neptune & Pluto discovered later than the other planets?